-The Nikon D5 and the Nikon D7100 are two digital cameras that were announced, respectively, in January 2016 and February 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D5) and an APS-C sensor.
-The D5 has a resolution of 20.7 megapixel, whereas the D7100 provides 24 MP.
+The Nikon D5 and the Nikon D7100 are two digital cameras that were officially introduced, respectively, in January 2016 and February 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D5) and an APS-C (D7100) sensor.
+The D5 has a resolution of 20.7 megapixels, whereas the D7100 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is considerably smaller (43 percent) than the Nikon D5.
 Moreover, the D7100 is substantially lighter (46 percent) than the D5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D5) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7100).
-You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.
+You can compare the optics available in the Nikon Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The D7100 was launched at a markedly lower price (by 82 percent) than the D5, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.